zsolutions-io/aleo-dcp/README.md

 ## How it works?

 An arbitrary Aleo record (from any program) containing the private data is transferred to a random address, whose View Key is simultaneously split among n validators using the Shamir secret sharing algorithm.
-This is the `custody` step.
+This is the **custody** step.

 This view key can later be requested to be sent privately to any destination address, by initial program.
-This is the `request` step.
+This is the **request** step.

-Immediately after, a decentralized network of [validators](#validators) handle the request.
-It's consists of bots running a script, that provide their respective share to the destination address.
-This is the `submit` step.
+Immediately after, a decentralized network of [validators](#validators) handle the query.
+It consists of peer running bot JS script, that provide their respective share to the destination address.
+This is the **submit** step.

 The requester can then reconstruct the View Key offchain using k of n shares and decipher the private data from the original record.
-This is the `reconstruct` step.
+This is the **reconstruct** step.

-The idea is that `request`, `submit` and `reconstruct` steps can all happen "", without the need of any validation from the signer of `custody` step transaction.
+**reconstruct** steps can all happen without awaiting validation from the original signer of **custody** step transaction.

 ![alt text](aleo-dcp-schema.png)